process-analytics/bpmn-visualization-R/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 3 notes ✖

-## Reply from CRAN for the last submission
+## Response to CRAN for last submission

 > Possibly misspelled words in DESCRIPTION:
 >  BPMN (3:44, 7:66)